-8 ESSENTIAL TOOLS EVERY CAR SHOULD HAVE INSIDE Cars are awesome!
+Cars are awesome!
 But what’s not cool is that they will all encounter issues at some point.
 And when they do, you’ll want to make sure you’re prepared for anything!
-So here’s a quick list of the 8 tools all drivers need to carry in their cars at all times!
+So here’s a quick list of the 8 tools to have in your car that all drivers need at all times!

 But what if you don’t know how to change a tire?
 Then open a new tab right now and start watching some how-to YouTube videos!
 This is an essential life skill every person should know.

-Emergency Kit This one’s useful for quite a few occasions ranging from getting stranded in the middle of nowhere to getting stranded on the side of the road in the middle of the night.
+This is one of the best tools to keep in the car at all times.
+It is useful for quite a few occasions ranging from getting stranded in the middle of nowhere to getting stranded on the side of the road in the middle of the night.
 So make sure you build a quick emergency kit for your car.
 Some essentials include first aid kits, a flashlight, energy bars/ MREs, and some water bottles.
 That’ll be enough to prepare you for anything that goes wrong at an inconvenient time.

 It goes for your car’s windows as well!
 Hopefully, this is a multi-tool you’ll never need to use.
 But it’s definitely critical should the right emergency arise.

-Imodium, Ibuprofen, Dramamine, Etc. Sometimes during long trips, your head hurts.
+Sometimes during long trips, your head hurts.
 Other times your stomach starts making the sounds of a beluga whale that’s washed ashore.
 What is worse; imagine feeling nauseous for a 7-hour road trip!
-So for those instances where you ate something at a gas station you know you shouldn’t have, be sure to carry these cheap over the counter meds with you!
+So for those instances, painkillers make the car tool kit list.
+They can help you when you ate something at a gas station you know you shouldn’t have, be sure to carry these cheap over the counter meds with you!